Baxter and Bailey has designed the visual identity for the non-profit organisation, which matches female speakers with event organisers.

 A Kickstarter campaign has launched for a new children’s coding kit, which lets children build their own robots then animate them through coding sequences.

 Turner, who is deputy director at London Design Festival and director at London Design Biennale, will take up the position of keeper of design, architecture and digital at the museum.

 Last week, London Design Festival’s organisers revealed the details of a new exhibition exploring the art of the designer-client relationship.
-We ask designers about their most difficult experiences with
+We ask designers about their most difficult experiences with clients,

 French graphic artist Camille Walala is known for brightening up public spaces with her patterns.
 We visit her latest installation at London’s Now Gallery; an interactive, disorientating maze that encourages visitors to

 C&G Partners has given the New York-based biomedical research institution a new visual identity that uses “vibrant” watercolour imagery.

 As a new crowdfunder launches to reissue the Humanscale manual from the 1970s, we speak to the team behind the campaign about why keeping historic designs such as standards manuals